Matthew S. Holland: Biography

 Holland was selected as UVU's sixth president by the Utah State Board of Regents in the spring of 2009 and began his tenure on June 1 of that year, succeeding interim president Elizabeth Hitch.
 Following the transition from a state college to a university in the summer of 2008, Holland became the first president of the university.
 Prior to joining UVU, Holland was an associate professor in the political science department at BYU.

 Building on his dissertation, Holland published Bonds of Affection: Civic Charity and the Making of America with Georgetown University Press in 2007.

-Holland was a special assistant to former Utah Governor Mike Leavitt, and he was chief of staff for the top executive of the international consulting firm Monitor Group.
+Holland was a special assistant to former Utah Governor Mike Leavitt.
 As a BYU faculty member, his emphasis on applied learning concepts led to his selection as the institution’s “Civically Engaged Scholar of the Year” by Utah Campus Compact.
 Previous to service at UVU, Holland was on the board of the National Organization for Marriage, which is a political organization which opposes same-sex marriage.

 Holland is a member of the American Political Science Association and the American Historical Association.
 He also serves on boards, including the Deseret News Editorial Advisory Board, Utah Technology Council and the Salt Lake Chamber.
 Holland received the NESA Outstanding Eagle Scout Award through the Utah National Parks Council of BSA in 2011.

 On November 6, 2017, Holland announced that he would leave his position at UVU in June 2018 to serve as an LDS Church mission president.
 He was subsequently assigned to the church's North Carolina Raleigh Mission.
 In April 2018, it was announced that Astrid S. Tuminez would succeed Holland as president.
 On April 4, 2020, Holland was sustained as an LDS Church general authority.